 In terms of overall performance, Exxon had a truly miserable three months.
-The price of oil largely held steady in the $40/bbl area, but energy sector stock prices continued their downhill march.
+The price of oil largely held steady in the $40 per barrel area, but energy sector stock prices continued their downhill march.
 Exxon, for instance, lost almost 25% of its value between the ends of June and September.
 The Texas-based giant was also booted from the Dow Jones Industrial Average just to rub salt into the wounds.

 The Coffee Can Portfolio

 Next up is the Coffee Can Portfolio.
 You may recall this one started life during the quarter with invested capital of circa $8,115 split across three mega-cap dogs: AT&T, Exxon Mobil and Anheuser-Busch InBev.
 The travails of Exxon and the energy patch also weighed on performance here quite significantly.
 The addition of another 15 shares of the oil giant for an all-in cost of $555.54 was also the sole transaction last quarter.
-The other two names had pretty quiet quarters which also didn’t help.
+The other two names had pretty quiet quarters, which also didn’t help matters.

 Overall, the market value of the Coffee Can Portfolio stood at $7,834.65 at the end of the quarter.
-It generated a further $52.20 in net dividend cash in the period courtesy of Exxon.
+It generated a further $44.37 in net dividend cash in the period courtesy of Exxon.
 All-in-all, not a particularly great start, but that is the nature of the value space right now.
 Even if Exxon were to slash its dividend in half, the stock would still offer us a yield on cost of around 4%.
 AT&T continues to offer a well-covered dividend that currently yields in excess of 7%.

 If you enjoyed this article and would like to get new posts directly to your inbox, feel free to enter your email address in the sidebar and hit the “subscribe” button.
 Thank you for reading!